-PRO TIP – If you can, the Fastpass reservation window opens at 7:00 AM Eastern time 60 days before your
+PRO TIP – The Fastpass reservation window opens at 7:00 AM Eastern time 60 days before your

-PRO TIP – The second you tap your magic band while you are in line for that last reserved Fastpass, you open up your Disney Fastpass app and search for the next Fastpass attraction within the closest time.
-You can even choose an attraction at a different park (once you are done with all 3 at your current park).
+PRO TIP – The moment you tap your Magic Band when you get in line for that last reserved Disney Fastpass, open up your My Disney Experience App and search for the next Fastpass attraction within the closest time.
+If you don’t like what you see, refresh the app or modify selections/times to see what pops up.

-3. Do not schedule your Disney Fast pass for early in the morning
+3. Do not Schedule your Disney World Fastpass for Early in the Morning

 PRO TIP – Schedule your first Fastpass around 12 PM, and then schedule the other 2 immediately after.
 Don’t leave giant gaps of time – it is wasteful!
-If you schedule all 3 within these times, you should be done around 3.
-Then you check back to the Fastpass system and get another Fastpass for close to 4.
+If you schedule all 3 within these times, you should be done around 3 or 4.
+Then you check back to the Disney Fastpass App and get another Fastpass for close to 5.
 If you leave a huge gap of time, you cannot book another Fastpass until the last one has been used.

-- Epcot – Frozen Ever After, Soarin, Test Track, Illuminations Night Show, Epcot Character Spot
+- Epcot – Frozen Ever After, Soarin, Test Track, Epcot Forever (Fireworks Show)

 - Animal Kingdom – Flight of Passage, Na’vi River Journey

-PRO TIP – My advice would be for you to ride one of the Tier 1 rides at park opening (it’s commonly referred to as rope drop) and then schedule your Fastpass for the other option.
-Example: when Hollywood Studios opens, ride Toy Story first, then head over and ride Alien Saucers and use your Fastpass for the Slinky Dog coaster.
+PRO TIP – My advice would be for you to ride one of the Tier 1 rides at park opening (it’s commonly referred to as rope drop) and then schedule your Fastpass for the other Tier 1 attraction.
+Example: when Hollywood Studios opens, ride Toy Story Mania first, then head over and ride Alien Saucers and use your Fastpass for the Slinky Dog coaster.

 PRO TIP- Once you are on your first Fastpass ride, check the system to see if you can move up your second or third choice to a closer time.
 For

-This is a pretty nice perk.
-Your Fastpass choices are not set in stone.
+It is a pretty nice perk that your Disney Fastpass choices are not set in stone.
 You do not have any limits as to how many times you change your mind and set the times of your Disney Fastpass attractions.
 If you cannot find a Fastpass for your group to an attraction you want to ride, try breaking up the group and check for overlapping times.

-PRO TIP- Always keep your phone handy so that you can check the Disney Fastpass app on the My Disney Experience often.
-Your group may change their mind about what they want to ride or something you wanted to ride suddenly pops up.
+PRO TIP- Always keep your phone handy so that you can check Fastpass Availablity on the My Disney Experience App.
+Your group may change their minds about what they want to ride or something you wanted to ride suddenly pops up.

 Disney gives you a